 You should review your credit and make sure that the information contained in your reports is accurate.
 You can check your personal and business credit scores for free when you set up an account with Nav.

 Once you verify that your credit information is accurate (you can dispute errors if you find them), take an honest look at the type of financing you might qualify for now.
-Depending on your credit, the type of property, and other factors, you might consider one of the following financing options:
+Depending on your credit, the type of property, and other factors, you might consider the financing options we discuss later in this article.

 - Apartment Loans (Fannie Mae, Freddie Mac, and FHA)